Class Pid

 class Pid

-This class implements a generic structure that can be used to create a wide range of pid controllers.
-It can function independently or be subclassed to provide more specific controls based on a particular control loop.
+The PID (Proportional–Integral–Derivative) controller is a widely used feedback controller.
+This class implements a generic structure that can be used to create a wide range of PID controllers.
+It can function independently or be subclassed to provide more specific control loops.
+Integral retention on reset is supported, which prevents re-winding the integrator after temporary disabling in presence of constant disturbances.

 where: